 - Preheat oven to 350F (175C).
 Lightly grease a 9X13 pan with nonfat cooking spray.

-- Bake for 35-40 minutes in the preheated oven.
-It is done when toothpick inserted in center comes out clean.
+- Bake for 35 to 40 minutes in the preheated oven.
+It is done when a toothpick inserted in the center comes out clean.

 Calories (per serving): 167

 Per Serving: protein 3.9g; carbohydrates 34.1g; fat 2.4g; cholesterol 0.1mg; sodium 171.1mg.